 March 7 and 8 –

 Understanding the Digestive System: how the digestive system works, components of digestive system, enzymes, food sensitivities, dietary approaches, parasites, herbs and nutrients, lifestyle support.
 Understanding tissue types.
 Common herbal properties and actions.
 Tea tasting and/or plant walk.
-Hands-on: making Southern herbal decoctions and infusions.
+Hands-on: how to make a tincture.

 April 4 and 5 –

 Understanding the Immune System: how immunity works, components, actions, types of defense systems, inflammation, immunization, autoimmunity, herbs and nutrients, lifestyle support.
 Colds and flu, allergies.
 Tea tasting or plant walk.
 Present herb reports.
-Hands-on: making tinctures (alcohol, vinegar, glycerin).
+Hands-on: the Southern decoction.